‘Dancing With The Stars’ Spoilers & Rumors: Many Season 28 Pairings Revealed Ahead Of Monday’s Premiere

 Fans had put Christie Brinkley with Val Chmerkovskiy as well as Sean Spicer with Lindsay Arnold.
 By process of elimination, that indicates that James Van Der Beek will dance with Emma Slater.

 ABC’s press release for Monday’s Dancing with the Stars premiere teases that there’s a new set, new voting opportunities, and a new creative team behind the cameras.
-The Season 28 pairs will all hit the dance floor for the first time in this Season 28 premiere and spoilers share that viewers will see the foxtrot, salsa, tango, and cha cha.
+The Season 28 pairs will all hit the dance floor for the first time in this Season 28 premiere, and spoilers share that viewers will see the foxtrot, salsa, tango, and cha cha.

 The Inquisitr recently detailed that some speculation had popped up that made DWTS fans wonder if there might be a surprise 13th pair revealed on Monday night.
 That could have added some fun spice to the Season 28 premiere.
-Unfortunately, nothing more seems to have come of this so it looks like that rumor was probably a bust.
+Unfortunately, nothing more seems to have come of this, so it looks like that rumor was probably a bust.

-Which Season 28 pairs will score big with the viewers and judges and which ones will be hanging up their dance shoes sooner rather than later?
-Additional Dancing with the Stars spoilers will emerge as the new episodes begin to air and it looks like fans have a lot to look forward to this fall.
+Which Season 28 pairs will score big with the viewers and judges, and which ones will be hanging up their dance shoes sooner rather than later?
+Additional Dancing with the Stars spoilers will emerge as the new episodes begin to air, and it looks like fans have a lot to look forward to this fall.